vim-advent-calendar/vimways.org/content/2018/george-b-formatting-lists-with-vim.md

 set formatlistpat=^\\s*\\d\\+[\\]:.)}\\t\ ]\\s*
 ```

-Now to use the example of the alphabetical listing used earlier, how may we change `'formatlistpat'` to recognize this as a list?
+Now, to use the example of the alphabetical listing used earlier, how may we change `'formatlistpat'` to recognise this as a list?
 Changing the matching of a digit to a group matching a digit or an alphabetic character seems like a simple solution.
 We could do so with the following (note the three backslashes that precede the pipe).

 ```vim
 set formatlistpat=^\\s*\\(\\d\\\|\\a\\)\\+[\\]:.)}\\t\ ]\\s*